dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 ### Life

 - [100 Tips for a Better Life](https://www.lesswrong.com/posts/7hFeMWC6Y5eaSixbD/100-tips-for-a-better-life) - {{< heart title="Favorite" >}} Things I wish I'd known at 20
+- [21 Facts About Throwing Good Parties](https://www.atvbt.com/21-facts-about-throwing-good-parties/) - Parties are a public service
 - [Don't End the Week With Nothing](https://training.kalzumeus.com/newsletters/archive/do-not-end-the-week-with-nothing) - Make things you can show
 - [Doing a Job](https://govleaders.org/rickover.htm) - {{< heart title="Favorite" >}} The best thing ever written on how to work and lead
 - [Embrace the Grind](https://jacobian.org/2021/apr/7/embrace-the-grind/) - Sometimes you just have to do the boring stuff